atoms_skipButton_skipContent

 Gif shows how to create a Klaviyo segment of true Apple Mail opens.
 The parameters are “What someone has done (or not done),” followed by “Opened email at least once over all time,” where “Apple Privacy Open” equals “False.”

-With that in mind, here are 8 email subject line first principles and best practices to test for your own brand and audience.
+With all that in mind, here are 8 email subject line first principles and best practices to test for your own brand and audience.

 Generally speaking, the larger the company, the more likely they are to use personalization in email subject lines.
-Klaviyo research finds that mid-market companies, for example, tend to personalize 3.35% of their email subject lines with the recipient’s first name, while small to midsize businesses only do so in 2.45% of their email subject lines.
+Recent Klaviyo research finds that mid-market companies, for example, tend to personalize 3.35% of their email subject lines with the recipient’s first name, while small to midsize businesses only do so in 2.45% of their email subject lines.

-Image shows a vertical bar graph depicting the percentage of email campaigns in which the subject line is personalized using the recipient’s name.
+Image shows a blue vertical bar graph depicting the percentage of email campaigns in which the subject line is personalized using the recipient’s name.
 Mid-market companies use personalization slightly more than SMBs (3.35% vs. 2.45%, respectively).

 Most of the time, “personalization” in a subject line means using the reader’s first name—but our research suggests first name alone won’t do much to increase your open rates.